Nexfinity/CakeyBot-Wiki/feature/leveling.md

 * Muted/deafened users can be excluded from voice XP (configurable)
 * XP rates can be modified server-wide or through multipliers
 * Channels and roles can be excluded from XP earning

+When a user earns enough XP to exceed their current level's threshold, a level-up event is triggered, which can:

+* Award role rewards if configured
+* Send level-up announcements via configured channels
+* Remove previous role rewards if configured
+* Update the user's rank on the leaderboard

 # Leveling Configuration